OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:1

-Now the days of David drew near that he should die,
+As the time of David's passing approached,
-and he charged Solomon his son, saying,
+he gave instructions to Solomon his son, saying,

 ## 1 Kings 2:2